Daniel Pollack: Reception

 Colors was released in 2007, and featured works by Schumann and Liszt and was met with critical acclaim.
 Pollack's CD "The Legendary Moscow Recordings of 1958 and 1961," released in 2002 on the Cambria label, feature Pollack's early performances drawn from the archived tapes of the Russian record label Melodya – records that sold in the millions throughout the former Soviet Union over several decades.

 Family

-Wife, two sons, two daughters-in-law, grandchildren.
+Pollack's family includes his wife (Noemi Pollack), two sons (Gregory and Stefan Pollack), two daughters-in-law, and grandchildren (Sophie, Elyse, and Jacob Pollack).